eduardo-ortiz09/bank-project/README.md

 module.exports = admin;

 ```
-Run the server
+Run the server in the root directory

-In the "bank-project-back" run the comand

 ```bash
 $ npm start